A complete guide to Zendesk SLA tracking

 Expert Verified

 Let's be honest, meeting your Service Level Agreements (SLAs) is a big deal.
 They’re the promises you make to your customers, and keeping them is how you build trust.
-But if you’re using Zendesk, you probably know that managing them can feel like a full-time job in itself.
-The built-in tools are solid, but they can also be rigid, a little complicated, and surprisingly reactive.
+When you’re using Zendesk, you have access to a mature, industry-leading platform that makes managing these promises a streamlined part of your workflow.
+The built-in tools are incredibly reliable and comprehensive, providing a strong foundation for any professional support team.

-While tracking your metrics is a good start, the real goal isn’t just to watch the clock, it’s to beat it.
+While tracking your metrics is a vital first step, the real goal is to consistently exceed expectations.
 This guide is here to help you do exactly that.
-We'll walk through setting up and managing Zendesk SLA tracking, dig into the common walls teams hit, and introduce a more modern, AI-powered way to not just meet your targets, but leave them in the dust.
+We'll walk through setting up and managing Zendesk SLA tracking, look at how to maximize the platform's advanced features, and introduce how AI-powered options can work within the Zendesk ecosystem to help you not just meet your targets, but leave them in the dust.

 What is Zendesk SLA tracking?